openpst/openpst/README.md

 - Also looking for recoverable devices through firehose programmer modes.

 - interested in working with this project?
 I need testers, documentation writers, programmers, device donators.
-Donators and programmers get access to special s4uc3

 ## Current state